jmcnamara/XlsxWriter/dev/docs/source/workbook.rst

       xlsxwriter.Workbook(filename, {'default_date_format': 'dd/mm/yy'})

-When specifying a filename it is recommended that you use an ``.xlsx`` extension or Excel will generate a warning opening the file.
+When specifying a filename it is recommended that you use an ``.xlsx`` extension or Excel will generate a warning when opening the file.

 It is possible to write files to in-memory strings using StringIO as follows::